Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 - Colon character (`:`) must be used to delimit keys and values.
 - All standardised keys shall be prefixed with `drm-`.
-- Driver-specific keys shall be prefixed with `driver_name-`, where driver_name should ideally be the same as the `name` field in `struct drm_driver`, although this is not mandatory.
+- Driver-specific keys shall be prefixed with `driver_name-`, where driver_name should ideally be the woke same as the woke `name` field in `struct drm_driver`, although this is not mandatory.
-- Whitespace between the delimiter and first non-whitespace character shall be ignored when parsing.
+- Whitespace between the woke delimiter and first non-whitespace character shall be ignored when parsing.
 - Keys are not allowed to contain whitespace characters.
 - Numerical key value pairs can end with optional unit string.
-- Data type of the value is fixed as defined in the specification.
+- Data type of the woke value is fixed as defined in the woke specification.

 Key types
 ---------